cnwiki/cnwiki-backup/en/nationalismdb.md

 title: NationalismDb
 description:
 published: true
-date: 2020-05-28T16:43:00.361Z
+date: 2020-05-28T16:43:27.039Z
 tags:
 ---

 This is NationalismDb's index page.
 Each record in the database belongs to one of the three types listed below.
-In addition to a tag that specifies its type, each entry may also have type-specific tags that to allow for more fine-grained searches.
+In addition to a tag that specifies its type, each entry may also have type-specific tags to allow for more fine-grained archival.
 <div class="c-flex home-flex">
 <div>